Waterford Historical Society (Connecticut) official seal.

 July 12

 9-10 a.m.Semi-Annual Members Meeting with a breakfast potluck for members.
 Jordan Park House.
-All members are encouraged to attend and heard of the Society's programs, finances and progress.
+All members are encouraged to attend and hear of the Society's programs, finances and progress.
+There are many roles to play in our Society, and we welcome new ideas and energy from our members!

 Saturday,